 Have you ever had low back pain, …

-, is a common ailment among amateur golfers.
+Golfer’s Elbow, or medial epicondylitis, is a common ailment among amateur golfers.
 The pain is felt on or around the bony prominence of the inside part of the elbow, near your “funny bone”.
 The injury occurs when the muscles that attach to the this area become overloaded due to excessive repetitive forces, weakened muscles, inflexibility, and poor mechanics of the joint.
 The tendon, therefore, cannot keep up…

 One of the more common swing faults I find when videotaping golfers is the “Reverse Spine Angle”.
 The Titleist Performance Institute found that 38.5% of amateur golfers have a reverse spine angle.
 In the case of a right-handed golfer, the Titleist Performance Institute defines a reverse spine angle as “any excessive upper body backward bend or excessive left lateral upper body bend during the backswing.”